 If submitting a link to an online screener, please ensure that it does not expire and provide any necessary passwords.
 Please include available promotional materials such as high-resolution stills, production credits, and director’s biography and press reviews.

-Entry and Entry materials will not be returned.
+Entry and entry materials will not be returned.
 You will be contacted by NYICFF only if your Entry is selected for participation.
-The 2019 Festival lineup will be posted at www.nyicff.org in February 2019.
+The 2024 Festival lineup will be posted at www.nyicff.org.

 Once submitted, Entries may not be withdrawn from participation in the Festival.